Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Introduction

-In our work, we rely on this idea of OOC detection through external evidence but try to overcome the main limitations of previous approaches, which can be summarized in the following points: \begin{itemize} \item Learning-based approaches need for labeled data, which is difficult to obtain, and synthetic datasets often don't capture the distribution of actual fake news. \item Black box binary classification often renders the final output opaque.
-This is particularly relevant for fact-checking, where explaining is often as crucial as prediction. \item Fact checking relies on the retrieval of good evidence, which is often affected adversely by claim visual quality and text style. \end{itemize}
+In this work, we rely on the idea of using external evidence but try to overcome the main limitations of previous approaches, which can be summarized in the following points: \begin{itemize} \item Fact-checking relies on the \textbf{retrieval} of good evidence, which is often affected adversely by claim visual quality and text style. \item Learning-based approaches need \textbf{labeled data}, which is difficult to obtain, and synthetic datasets often don't capture the distribution of actual fake news. \item \textbf{Black box} binary classification often renders the final output opaque.
+This is particularly relevant for fact-checking, where explaining is often as crucial as prediction. \end{itemize}

-Therefore, in this work, we explore zero-shot rule-based matching as an alternative to data-driven learning of fake versus real claims.
-This zero-shot approach is interpretable by design and, therefore, enriches the final decision with explainability.
-Furthermore, we introduce a feedback-based retrieval of evidence that iteratively improves the search results.